Scotland's move to simplify gender change stirs strong views - NewsBreak

 Opponents, including “Harry Potter” author J.K.
 Rowling, claim the simplified procedure risks allowing predatory men to gain access to spaces intended for women, such as shelters for domestic abuse survivors.

 The Scottish parliament is set to resume debating the bill Wednesday after a session the previous day lasted until midnight.
-A final vote is scheduled, though multiple amendments mean it may be delayed.
+A final vote is scheduled, though multiple amendments mean t may be delayed.

 Tuesday’s debate descended into acrimony, with spectators shouting “Shame on you” after lawmakers defeated an amendment that aimed to prevent convicted sex offenders from obtaining a gender recognition certificate.